fengxia41103/myblog/content/thoughts/a better world.md

 I don't know.
-The more I think about human society, about what is good, what is right, the more I start to question whether there is a **truth** that is irrelevant from our interpretation, or everything is just a human imagination.
+The more I think about human society, about what is good, what is right, the more I start to question whether there is a **truth** that is irrelevant from our interpretation, or [everything is just a human imagination][2].
 Take the dollar for example.
 We all know that paper money is nothing but, a piece of paper.
 But then, is gold really better than this paper!?
 Not really.
 It has not so called **intrinsic value** either.
 It is just a material, a carrier, that